All Products

 Duration

-Does not transfer any file older than this age.
-The default unit is seconds.
-You can also use a unit suffix, such as ms, s, m, h, d, w, M, or y.
+Does not transfer any files modified earlier than the specified time.
+Default unit: seconds.
+Supported suffixes: ms, s, m, h, d, w, M, y.
 Default value: off.

 --min-age